shivam5992/dupandas/README.md

 dupandas is a python package to perform data deduplication on columns of a pandas dataframe using flexible text matching.
 It is compatible with both versions of python (2.x and 3.x). dupandas can find duplicate any kinds of text records in the pandas data.
 It comprises of sophisticated Matchers that can handle spelling differences and phonetics.
 It also comprises of several Cleaners, which can be used to clean up the noise present in the text data such as punctuations, digits, casing etc.

+For fast computations, dupandas uses lucene based text indexing.
+In the input_config, if "indexing" = True, then it indexes the dataset in RAMDirectory which is used to identify and search similar strings.
+Check out the instructions of installing PyLucene below.

 The good part of dupandas is that it's Matchers and Cleaner functions can be used as standalone packages while working with different problems of text data.